MB-29/al-folio/_projects/exploration.md

 where the expectation is taken over the stochastic dynamics \eqref{eq:controlled_dynamics} and possibly the randomness induced by the policy.

-### Practical constraints
+#### Practical constraints
-In addition to the sample efficiency objective (2.4) , we attach great importance to the three following practical points. *Adaptivity*: as opposed to episodic planning for which $$\pi(.|θ)$$ remains constant with respect to $$\theta$$ throughout long time intervals, we want our policy to accommodate to new observations at each time step. *Computational efficiency*: evaluating the policy $$\pi$$ should require limited computational resources. *Flexibility*: our policy should be valid for a broad class of models $$f$$.
+In addition to the sample efficiency objective \eqref{eq:exploration_objective}, an exploration algorithm should satisfy the following practical requirements imposed by real-life applications. *Adaptivity*: as opposed to episodic planning for which $$\pi(.|θ)$$ remains constant with respect to $$\theta$$ throughout long time intervals, we want our policy to accommodate to new observations at each time step. *Computational efficiency*: evaluating the policy $$\pi$$ should require limited computational resources. *Flexibility*: our policy should be valid for a broad class of models $$f$$.

 ## Optimal experimental design